yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The response instructs *Client App* how to proceed:

-* Call the native_authorization_endpoint of a *Downstream Authorization Server*:
+: Call the native_authorization_endpoint of a *Downstream Authorization Server*:

     HTTP/1.1 200 OK
     Content-Type: application/json

     {
-        "method": "HTTP",
-        "verb": "GET",
+        "deep_link": false,
         "url": "uri of native authorization request for *Downstream Authorization Server*", }

-* Or natively invoke a *User-Interacting App* if present on the device:
+: Or natively invoke a *User-Interacting App* if present on the device:

     HTTP/1.1 200 OK
     Content-Type: application/json

     {
-        "method": "native",
+        "deep_link": true,
         "url": "uri of native authorization request handled by *User-Interacting App* if present on the device", }